EverGreen ZeroWaste partners with multiple municipalities for seasonal yard waste drop-off events:

 Glenwood Springs

-Yard waste drop-off events are every other Saturday beginning on April 12, 2025 (dates below) from 8 a.m. to 12 p.m. (noon) at the Rodeo Lot, out near the airport.
-These events occur every other Saturday thereafter with the last one being September 27, 2025.
+Summer: Yard waste drop-off events are every other Saturday beginning on April 5, 2025 (dates below) from 8 a.m. to 12 p.m. (noon) at the Rodeo Lot, out near the airport.
+These events occur every other Saturday thereafter with the last one being September 20, 2025.
 Proof of residency within Glenwood Springs city limits is required to participate in this program.

 We accept grass clippings, garden cuttings, weeds, leaves, orchard & garden crops, sticks, brush and branches (up to 2″ in diameter and 4′ in length).
 These can be composted in paper yard waste bags or emptied from bins or plastic bags.
 Plastic bags are not accepted.